kaanunsel/DSA-Projects/README.md

 # Data Structures and Algorithms (DSA) Projects

 Welcome to my **Data Structures and Algorithms (DSA)** repository! 🎯
-This repository contains the projects and assignments I have completed as part of my **Cmpe 250: Data Structures and Algorithms** course at Boğaziçi University.
+This repository contains the projects I have completed as part of my **Cmpe 250: Data Structures and Algorithms** course at Boğaziçi University.

 ## 📂 Repository Structure